LendingTree Eliminates Around 200 Jobs Due to Rising Interest Rates

 Summary:

-LendingTree, based in Charlotte, cut around 200 jobs across the company in the face of a rising interest rate environment.
+LendingTree, based in Charlotte, previously cut around 200 jobs across the company in the face of a rising interest rate environment.
 The cuts were disclosed in a letter to shareholders on November 3rd.
 This is just the most recent event in a series of layoffs, with others like LendingClub eliminating 14% of their workforce in mid-January.

-This also isn’t the only massive layoff for LendingTree.
+That isn’t the only massive layoff for LendingTree.
 Compared to its workforce in mid-2021, the marketplace has had to lay off over 20% of its employees.
 According to a letter to its shareholders, LendingTree commented that:

 Elevated interest rates and inflation at 40-year highs in the U.S. further pressured consumer demand for mortgage loans and carrier appetite for new insurance policies.
 Managing our non-marketing operating expenses remains a top priority, and we held these flat in the third quarter compared to the prior year.”